+Filed by the Registrant 🗵

+Filed by a Party other than the Registrant \Box

+Check the appropriate box:

+- □ Preliminary Proxy Statement

+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- ☑ Definitive Proxy Statement

+- □ Definitive Additional Materials

-Filed by the Re egistrant ⊠ Filed by a Part y other than the Registrant $\Box$ Check to Prelin Confi Defini Defini opriate box: ninary Proxy Statement dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) titive Proxy Statement titive Additional Materials ting Material under §240.14a-12 T2 Biosystems, Inc. (Name of Registrant as Specified In Its Charter) Paymen t of Fil (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Fee co ing Fee (Check the appropriate box): e required. mputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Check aid previously with preliminary materials. box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify evious filing by registration statement number, or the Form or Schedule and the date of its filing.
-Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+- □ Soliciting Material under §240.14a-12

+T2 Biosystems, Inc.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- \boxtimes No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+□ Fee paid previously with preliminary materials.

+□ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+- (3) Filing Party: - (4) Date Filed:

-T2 Biosystems, Inc. 101 Hartwell Ave.
+T2 Biosystems, Inc.

+101 Hartwell Ave.
 Lexington, MA 02421

-NOTICE OF 2017 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2018 ANNUAL MEETING OF STOCKHOLDERS

-Notice is hereby given that the 2017 Annual Meeting of Stockholders of T2 Biosystems, Inc. will be held on Friday, June 2, 2017, at 9 a.m.
+Notice is hereby given that the 2018 Annual Meeting of Stockholders of T2 Biosystems, Inc. will be held on Friday, June 8, 2018, at 9 a.m.
 Eastern Time, at 91 Hartwell Ave., Lexington, Massachusetts 02421.
 The purpose of the meeting is the following:

-- 1. to elect three directors, Stanley Lapidus, John Cumming and David Elsbree, to serve as Class III directors until the 2020 annual meeting of stockholders and until their successors are duly elected and qualified, subject to their earlier resignation or removal; - 2. to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; and - 3. to transact such other business as may properly come before the meeting or at any and all adjournments or postponements thereof.
+- 1. to elect three directors, John McDonough, Adrian Jones and Seymour Liebman, to serve as Class I directors until the 2021 annual meeting of stockholders and until their successors are duly elected and qualified, subject to their earlier resignation or removal; and - 2. to transact such other business as may properly come before the meeting or at any and all adjournments or postponements thereof.

-The proposal for the election of directors relates solely to the election of Class III directors nominated by the Board of Directors.
+The proposal for the election of directors relates solely to the election of Class I directors nominated by the Board of Directors.

-Only T2 Biosystems, Inc. stockholders of record at the close of business on April 7, 2017 will be entitled to vote at the meeting and any adjournment or postponement thereof.
+Only T2 Biosystems, Inc. stockholders of record at the close of business on April 11, 2018 will be entitled to vote at the meeting and any adjournment or postponement thereof.

 We are pleased to take advantage of Securities and Exchange Commission rules that allow companies to furnish their proxy materials over the Internet.
-We are mailing to many of our stockholders a Notice of Internet Availability of Proxy Materials instead of a paper copy of our proxy materials and our 2016 Annual Report on Form 10-K. The Notice contains instructions on how to access those documents and to cast your vote via the Internet.
-The Notice also contains instructions on how to request a paper copy of our proxy materials and our 2016 Annual Report on Form 10-K. All stockholders who do not receive a Notice will receive a paper copy of the proxy materials and the Annual Report by mail.
+We are mailing to many of our stockholders a Notice of Internet Availability of Proxy Materials instead of a paper copy of our proxy materials and our 2017 Annual Report on Form 10-K. The Notice contains instructions on how to access those documents and to cast your vote via the Internet.
+The Notice also contains instructions on how to request a paper copy of our proxy materials and our 2017 Annual Report on Form 10-K. All stockholders who do not receive a Notice will receive a paper copy of the proxy materials and the Annual Report by mail.
 This process allows us to provide our stockholders with the information they need on a more timely basis, while reducing the environmental impact and lowering the costs of printing and distributing our proxy materials.